 Then the day before I was supposed to be induced, I decided "fuck it. let's just try it and see."

-So I whisked a tbsp of castor oil into a cold glass or orange juice and chugged it like a college chick at a frat party.
+So I whisked a tablespoon of castor oil into a cold glass or orange juice and chugged it like a college chick at a frat party.

 The day my water broke